getindiekit/indiekit/docs/plugins/api/add-endpoint.md

 `name`
 : A string representing the text shown in the shortcut item. **Required**.

+`iconName`
+: A string representing the name of the icon to use for the shortcut item.

 `requiresDatabase`
 : A boolean for whether the item should only be displayed if a database has been configured.